 This manual is a compilation of years of doing cat rescue and a lot of reading about cats on the internet.
-Much of it I compiled from the knowledge of my fellow rescue enthusiasts in Kitten Rescue, Los Angeles while I was active with them for over 11 years prior to starting Southern Counties Rescue.
+Much of it I compiled from the knowledge of my fellow rescue enthusiasts in Kitten Rescue, Los Angeles while I was active with them for over 11 years prior to forming Southern Counties Rescue in December, 2011.